chrispaynes/node_express_app/README.md

 # node_express_app
 =========

-A simple Node and Express app used for educational purposes.
-This is a work in progress.
+A simple Node and Express app created for educational purposes.